 The Diploma Programme follows a curriculum set by the IB.
 This ensures that students globally are studying the same course material and are prepared for examinations at the end of Grade 12.

 One of the benefits of an IB education is the portability that it brings for our globally mobile community.
 We have found that our students are able to seamlessly transition to both other IB schools, and back to their national curriculum.

-Approximately 50% of our teachers are Canadian.
+Approximately one third of our teachers are Canadian.
 They are joined by colleagues from other countries as well (for example: Australia, the UK, Europe, New Zealand and USA).

 CIS English language proficiency requirements vary depending on a student’s grade.
 A detailed overview of the requirements can be found in the Entry requirements section on this website.

 The Canadian International School offers an extensive language programme, meeting a wide range of needs and interests.
-Our Global Language Programme page outlines what is offered across the grades.
-CIS also offers an 'After School Language Programme', offering support in both mother tongue maintenance, and language acquisition.
+Our languages page outlines what is offered across the grades.
+CIS also offers additional languages after school as part of the paid extra-curricular activities programme.

 Yes, we engage an independent, local school bus operator (Yeap Transport) to provide door-to-door bus transportation for our students.
 Full details can be found on this page of our website.